sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TriangleInequalityQ.html TriangleInequalityQ][g] yields True if the weights assigned to the edges of graph g satisfy the triangle inequality.
  * Turan[n, p] constructs the Turan graph, the extremal graph on n vertices that does not contain [http://reference.wolfram.com/mathematica/Combinatorica/ref/CompleteGraph.html CompleteGraph][p].
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TutteGraph.html TutteGraph] returns the Tutte graph, the first known example of a 3-connected, 3-regular, planar graph that is non-Hamiltonian.
- * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TwoColoring.html TwoColoring][g] finds a two-coloring of graph g if g is bipartite.
-It returns a list of the labels 1 and 2 corresponding to the vertices.
-This labeling is a valid coloring if and only the graph is bipartite.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/Uniquely3ColorableGraph.html Uniquely3ColorableGraph] returns a 12-vertex, triangle-free graph with chromatic number 3 that is uniquely 3-colorable.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/UnitransitiveGraph.html UnitransitiveGraph] returns a 20-vertex, 3-unitransitive graph discovered by Coxeter, that is not isomorphic to a 4-cage or a 5-cage.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/UnweightedQ.html UnweightedQ][g] yields True if all edge weights are 1 and False otherwise.